gainwell-ohio/spbm/docs/UPDL/CNS/opioid_addiction.md

 Prescribing for buprenorphine products must follow the requirements of Ohio Administrative Code rule 4731-33-03 *Office based treatment for opioid addiction*.

-**BUPRENORPHINE SAFETY EDITS AND DRUG UTILIZATION REVIEW CRITERIA:**
+## BUPRENORPHINE SAFETY EDITS AND DRUG UTILIZATION REVIEW CRITERIA

 In favor of eliminating prior authorization for all forms of oral short acting buprenorphine- containing products, ODM and the Managed Care Plans will implement safety edits and a retrospective drug utilization review process for all brand and generic forms of oral short acting buprenorphine-containing products.